dwskillman/Dist-DataTables-Buttons/Readme.md

-The biggest difference is the additional styling added to the
+The biggest difference is the additional styling added to the default buttons.html5.js file.
+Use the main datatables.net repo if you want default excel styling.

 # Buttons for DataTables